mars0i/majure/README.md

   I've found nothing that covers all of the ideas I needed.
 The most thorough documentation on `gen-class` that I've found is in [*The Joy of Clojure*](http://www.manning.com/fogus2) by Michael Fogus and Chris Houser, and in the standard docstring for `gen-class`.
-Neither is fully adequate.
+Neither is *completely* adequate.
 Unfortunately, the [online version of the docstring](https://clojuredocs.org/clojure.core/gen-class) messes up its formatting, making it difficult to read.
 If you have Clojure